How to Write an Impressive UC Activities List

 Course #1: Moral Philosophy

-Description: Semester-long seminar at my school.
+Briefly describe the course.
+Semester-long seminar at my school.
 Read, analyzed, discussed foundational works in field, including Kant, Bentham, Mill & Locke.
 Only freshman in class.
 Earned A (top 25%); completed 10-pg. capstone project on deontology & utilitarianism with focus on applications to education policy.
 Teacher noted, “One of the most original papers I’ve ever read.”
-(350 characters)
+(350 characters of 350 allowed)

 Volunteering/Community Service

-Definition: Any unpaid work that your child donated their time and effort to.
+UC’s Definition: Activities you’ve donated time and effort to without getting paid.
 Tutoring, volunteering at food banks/soup kitchens, and fundraising for charity are common examples.
 Unpaid internships also go in this category.

 Our advice: Many students have long records of community service involvement, so we advise prioritizing activities based on three criteria: